Family firm in Ukraine says it was not responsible for cyber attack

 Cyber security investigators are still trying to establish who was behind the attack.

-But Ukrainian officials and security firms including Microsoft, Cisco's Talos and Symantec say they have confirmed that some of the initial infections occurred when malware was transmitted to users of a Ukrainian tax software program called M.E.Doc.
+But Ukrainian officials and security firms including Microsoft (MSFT.O), Cisco's (CSCO.O) Talos and Symantec (SYMC.O) say they have confirmed that some of the initial infections occurred when malware was transmitted to users of a Ukrainian tax software program called M.E.Doc.

 They say the virus, dubbed NotPetya by some experts, was primarily spread via an update issued by M.E.Doc, the accounting software developed by Olesya Linnik and her father Sergei at his company, Intellect Service.